Chatnaut/Arclight/README.md

 <br />

-## Installation of Arclight Web Console FOR CENTOS 7 minimal :
+## Installation on CentOS 7 Server :

 This guide follows a fresh installation of the CentOS 7 minimal server.
 Before installing packages be sure to update repository information using the following command:
 ```